-The Investment Manager aims to ensure that, during the initial stages of the funds growth, ongoing charges are maintained at a low level relative to the industry average.
+The Investment Manager aims to ensure that ongoing charges are maintained at a low level relative to the industry average.

-In order to achieve such objective, the Investment Manager has, with the agreement of the ACD, undertaken that:

-- (i) for Income and Accumulation shares if the total OCF of the Fund exceeds 1%, the Investment Manager shall reimburse the Sub-fund for an amount which, when deducted from the operating costs incurred by the Sub-fund during the relevant accounting period, would result in the Sub-fund having a total OCF equal to 1% in the relevant accounting period; and - (ii) for Income Class S and Accumulation Class S shares if the total OCF of the Fund exceeds 0.85%, the Investment Manager shall reimburse the Sub-fund for the amount which, when deducted from the operating costs incurred by the Sub-fund during the relevant accounting period, would result in the Sub-fund having a total OCF equal to 0.85% in the relevant accounting period.
+In order to achieve such objective, the Investment Manager has, with the agreement of the ACD, undertaken that if the total OCF of the Fund (as calculated at the end of the relevant accounting period) exceeds 0.85%3, the Investment Manager shall reimburse the Sub-fund for an amount which, when deducted from the operating costs incurred by the Sub-fund during the relevant accounting period, would result in the Sub-fund having a total OCF equal to 0.85%45 in the relevant accounting period.